-Blooom provides online access to financial experts to help you plan and manage an employer-sponsored retirement savings vehicle, such as your 401(k), 403(b), 401(a) or 457 accounts.
+Blooom provides online access to financial experts to help you plan and manage an employer-sponsored retirement savings vehicle, such as your 401(k), 403(b), 401(a), 457 accounts or Thrift Savings Plan.
 It can also manage your individual retirement account (IRA), provided it is with Vanguard or Fidelity.
 As a robo-advisor, Blooom is entirely online meaning that there are no physical offices to travel to.
 All communications take place online, but you can contact the company through email, online or phone.

 The term robo-advisor refers to online financial advisors who help manage your financial accounts.
 In the case of Blooom, you give it access to your 401(k) account to make changes as necessary.
 Blooom is an SEC-registered investment advisory firm.
 Plus, it is a fiduciary, meaning it must act in your best interests and not its own.

 Blooom promises to not only manage your 401(k) but to provide you with financial confidence and the tools you need to get there.
 The company says its role is to help you and your assets.
 It doesn’t make more money the more you invest, and it’ll help regardless of your account size.

 Bloom is best for people who want to ensure their 401(k) is in good professional hands, without too much hassle on their end.

 Blooom runs on a discretionary management agreement which means Blooom advisors can make changes to your account without your approval every time.
 When you enter into business with Blooom, you agree to allow it to make those changes and trades on your behalf.
 So if you want more control and approval over changes made to your 401(k), you might want to look for another management company.

 Pricing: How Much Does Blooom Cost?

 |Blooom 401(k) Monitoring||$120 annual fee||$0||Price remains the same for all account sizes.|